- Project Management jargon can be difficult to wrangle

 - Communicate effectively across all departments

-- Enjoy economies of scale and lesser risks
+- Enjoy economies of scale to reduce risks

-Project Portfolio Management software manages activities to best achieve an organization’s operational and financial goals.
-It does this through choosing the optimal mix for delivery and to schedule activities.
+Project Portfolio Management software manages activities to better achieve an organization’s operational and financial goals.
+PPM does this by choosing the optimal mix for delivery and scheduling activities.
 PPM software also manages constraints imposed by customers, strategic objectives, or external real-world factors.

-Projectric is a PPM solution used to easily and effectively manage a portfolio of projects.
+Projectric is a powerful and easy-to-use PPM solution that enables you to easily and effectively manage a portfolio of projects.
 PPM streamlines the project intake process with customizable scoring for project alignment and prioritization.

 Projectric features built-in reports to analyze, measure and manage projects and resources.
 Reporting includes time tracking and overall project financial management.
-Projectric provides analysis such as predictive portfolio analysis and hindsight analysis.
+Projectric provides powerful analyses features such as predictive portfolio analysis and hindsight analysis.

 As you move from project management towards portfolio management, your scope and objectives become larger and more complex.
 However, your tools can remain simple and intuitive.

-Projectric is PPM simplified.
-It organizes projects, programs & portfolios to empower you to make better business decisions.
+Projectric PPM will help you organize projects, programs, and portfolios to empower you to make better business decisions, PDQ.